mmmaxwwwell/space-engineers-dedicated-docker-linux/README.md

 ### -RECOMENDED- Pull from dockerhub and run with docker-compose

+* Create or login as the user you want to run your space engineers server.
+Recommended: Use a separate, dedicated, contained user.
 * Clone this repo with ```git clone https://github.com/mmmaxwwwell/space-engineers-dedicated-docker-linux.git```.
 * Change directory into the cloned repo with ```cd space-engineers-dedicated-docker-linux```.
+* Run the setup script with ```./setup```.
+This will initialize the ./appdata folder, unzip an empty star system from star-system.zip and set the permissions for the docker user to run.
+* (Optional) Copy your world data into the space-engineers-dedicated-docker-linux/appdata/space-engineers/config folder
 * Run the start script with ```./start```.
-This will initialize the ./appdata folder, unzip an empty star system from star-system.zip and start the server.
+This will start the server.

 ### Pull and run from dockerhub without docker-compose:
 From this directory run :